Hong Kong Journalists Association: Background

 Prior to 2006, the report was annually produced in partnership with ARTICLE 19, a London-based rights group.

 HKJA is an affiliated member of the International Federation of Journalists, the world's largest journalists' organisation.

 HKJA is also a member of the International Freedom of Expression Exchange, a global network of non-governmental organisations that monitors censorship worldwide and defends journalists, writers, Internet users and others who are persecuted for exercising their right to freedom of expression.

-Hong Kong's press consists of 23 Chinese dailies, 13 English dailies (one in Braille and one an Internet edition), 8 bilingual dailies and 5 Japanese publications.
-Of the 23 Chinese dailies, 17 mainly cover local and overseas news, while 4 specialise in finance.
-3 Chinese dailies and 4 bilingual dailies are published on the Internet.
+In August 2026, HKJA's legitimacy as a union was attacked by Chris Tang and pro-Beijing media outlets Wen Wei Po, Bastille Post, Orange News, and Dot Dot News.

 Funding

 To maintain its neutrality, HKJA is funded by membership fees and other fund-raising activities, such as annual dinners, seminars (for non-members), training courses etc.

 Membership classifications

 One may choose to join HKJA as a Full Member, Associate Member, Public Relations Member or Student Member.